-Defender Lugano’s first goal in English football meant Mel avoided a losing start to his West Brom career and provided a ray of light amid the ongoing controversy surrounding Nicolas Anelka.
+Defender Diego Lugano’s first goal in English football meant new manager Pepe Mel avoided a losing start to his West Brom career and provided a ray of light amid the ongoing controversy surrounding Nicolas Anelka.

-With Everton led by Martinez it meant there were two Spanish managers on the touchline.
-The expectation, even on a chilly night in the west midlands, was for an exhibition of flowing football.
+With Everton led by Roberto Martinez it meant there were two Spanish managers on the touchline.
+The expectation, even on a chilly night in the West Midlands, was for an exhibition of flowing football.